PierrickRauby/BBAI-PRU-I2C/README.md

 make
 ./user_space
 ```
-The output is the value written in the Portrait Landscap register.
+The output is the value written in the Portrait Landscape register.

 ## Structure of the repository?